unicef/publicgoods-toolkit/community.md

 originating in government agencies, depending on strategic and policy needs.

-There are other cases where archetypes help us understand the open source world around us.
+There are other cases where archetypes help us understand the open-source world around us.
 In each case, the archetypes are a rough lens that leads us to clarify our view of a products position.
 The archetypes, though, are just a starting point.
 They are a shared vocabulary for a conversation that should eventually move beyond